lsst-sitcom/sitcomtn-037/index.rst

 In writing this report, it was identified that the Prompt Processing terminology is used to refer to slightly different things depending on author and or person, resulting in significant confusion.
 In this report, we refer to `Prompt Processing`_ as the *framework* for continuously processing the stream of images coming off the telescope.
 This framework is used to execute a payload, such as the Science Pipeline payloads for Alert Production including Solar System Processing.
-Prompt Processing is to be run at the USDF.
+Prompt Processing is to be run at the United States Data Facility (USDF).

 The needs for near-realtime data quality assessment by the commissioning team could be partially addressed by a suitable payload executed with the Prompt Processing framework at USDF, provided that results are made available to the summit.
 The payload would be the pared-down SFP, augmented with the calculation of metrics and/or values that are pertinent for observatory diagnostics, which then requires a mechanism to report those metrics back into the control system framework such that potential alerts signaling abnormal data can be generated for observers.